 Setting a plan: creating regular meals and accountability plans

-You might first consider all the places you will be eating and for most students, these are their dorm room, the dining hall, and places to eat on or off campus.
+You might first consider all the places you will be eating.
+For most students, these are: their dorm room, the dining hall, and places to eat on or off campus.

 “Having the obligation of meeting someone made me do it, but there were many times when, if I didn’t have anyone to eat with, I would skip going to the meal altogether” – one girl in recovery said.

 Keep some of your favorite “safe” foods in your room at all times.
 Going away to college is full of new and unfamiliar things, which can be incredibly triggering for someone who dislikes change AND who has struggled with an eating disorder.
 Having some familiar, “safe” foods with you at all times can help someone in recovery still have a feeling of control of at least one area of their life but in a healthy way.
 Good examples: yogurt, applesauce, cheese sticks, single serving packs of nuts, pretzels, chips, etc. It’s helpful to keep some of these “safe” foods on-the-go like protein bars so that if something comes up you can still fuel your body until the next full meal comes.